 The Week, January 3, 1885

-Recently, we gathered around the monument to remember John McDonogh in the way he had wished by planting flowers on his grave.
-This same monument had been erected in 1865 and placed over the grave of John McDonogh in the beautiful Greenmount Cemetery in Baltimore City.
-Each Founder’s Day the entire student body and faculty would make the pilgrimage to the monument in order to lay flowers at the grave.
+Each year, on Founder's Day, students honor John McDonogh in the way he wished, by planting and watering flowers on his grave.
+The monument that marks his burial site had originally been erected in 1865 and placed over his grave in Greenmount Cemetery in Baltimore City.
+For eighty years, the entire faculty and student body would make the pilgrimage to the monument in order to place flowers at the grave.
 They would travel first by train, which included a walk from Union Station (Pennsylvania Station), and later by school bus.
-In 1945, the remains of John McDonogh and the monument were moved to the McDonogh School campus.
+In 1945, John McDonogh's remains and the monument itself were moved to the campus of McDonogh School.

 Read all about the discovery of the foundation of Old Main in the late summer of 2009.

 The McDonogh Seal, seen here, was designed by long-time faculty member G. Hall Duncan.
 Mr. Duncan taught at McDonogh from 1926 through 1942 and again after World War II from 1946 through 1947.
 The Seal was drawn in 1930 and continues to this day as a symbol of McDonogh.
-Of course, it can be seen on each student's blazer, displayed in the Memorial Field House, the Rollins-Luetkemeyer Athletic Center and many other places on campus.
+It can be seen on each student's blazer as well as on display in the Memorial Field House, the Rollins-Luetkemeyer Athletic Center, and many other locations on campus.

-Its description is as follows - Around the outside are the school's name and the founding date of 1873.
+Its description is as follows: Around the outside are the school's name and the founding date of 1873.
 The eagle, representative of the nation, and the flag of Maryland are prominently displayed, along with farm utensils that remind us of our school farm beginnings.
-The stars each symbolize the six virtues mentioned in a poem written by Eustace S. Glascock, McDonogh 1879, entitled The McDonogh Uniform.
-They are Labor, Patience, Wisdom, Love, Honor and Truth.
+The six stars symbolize the six virtues mentioned in a poem written by Eustace S. Glascock, McDonogh 1879, entitled The McDonogh Uniform.
+The virtues are Labor, Patience, Wisdom, Love, Honor and Truth.

-Colonel Kenney came to McDonogh after serving as an infantry officer in Italy in World War II.
-He was head of the art department until his retirement, and continued to manage the Tuttle Gallery for several more years.
-Many of his paintings are hanging in various locations around campus: murals in the Memorial Field House, the large panels in the Osborne Room, portraits of McDonogh notables, landscapes of campus, and pen and inks of many McDonogh subjects, all of which he lovingly produced over his many years here.
+Colonel Carey Kenney was a McDonogh faculty member from 1947 through 1980.
+He came to McDonogh after serving as an infantry officer in Italy in World War II.
+He was head of the Upper School Art Department until his retirement, and continued to manage the Tuttle Gallery for several more years.
+Many of his paintings are hanging in various locations around campus: murals in the Louis E. Lamborn Alumni Memorial Field House, portraits of McDonogh notables, landscapes of campus, and pen and inks of many McDonogh subjects, all of which he lovingly produced over his many years here.
+In 2008, he received the Distinguished Service Award from the Alumni Association.
+He passed away in July, 2012 just days before his 98th birthday.

 Tradition holds when it comes to many things at McDonogh and, for sure, when it comes to the first sighting of snow in a season.
 Students’ thoughts immediately go to Chapel Hill.
 This has ever been true.
 The Chapel was built in 1899 and in the February 24, 1900 edition of The Week the following account is given: